Avalanche bulletin for the Chic-Chocs

 Area concerned:Mont Albert, mont Hog’s Back, Champs-de-Mars, mont Lyall, mont Vallières-de-Saint-Réal, mont Blanche-Lamontagne and Mines-Madeleine.

-A cornice fall of size 2.5 was observed yesterday at the Mur des Patrouilleurs, probably dating from the thaw on Thursday and Friday.
-Please share your observations at email@example.com, on the Mountain Information Network of Avalanche Canada or with this online form.
+A cornice fall deposit was observed yesterday in the Mur des Patrouilleurs of mount Albert.
+Thanks for sharing your observations at firstname.lastname@example.org, on the Mountain Information Network of Avalanche Canada or with this online form.

 |24 h||48 h||7 days||Saison||Snow depth|

 Disclaimer : This avalanche bulletin is prepared with the most recent weather, snowpack and avalanche activity data available for the Chic-Chocs.
 It is strictly information that can be used as a part of a decision making process and is not intended to be a replacement for knowledge about avalanche safety including and not limited to safe travel practices and the use of backcountry rescue equipment such as beacon, shovel and probe.